wanghaisheng/hands-on-chinese-learning/new.md

     imports of goods and services: \-18.4% (2017 est.)

-    [GDP - composition, by sector of origin]:
+    GDP - composition, by sector of origin:

     agriculture: 7.9% (2017 est.)